 The Card can be used to capitalize on many learning opportunities:

-Printable Version Print color version on your local pprinter (3 MB)
+Mobile Version Print color version on your local printer (3 MB)

 Text Version Read text of pocket card